krishnasameeth/assignment-one-cse360/README.md

 # CSE360 - Introduction to Software Engineering

-This assignment introduces to github and version control.
+This assignment introduces us to github and version control.